BriceT4/SCAcode/README.md

  ```

 ## Introduction
-- Purpose of the project
 SCAcode is intended to determine temperature, both radially throughout a fuel pin and of the moderator (water), and pressure loss within an ideal single channel within a nuclear reactor fuel assembly unit cell.
 It assumes steady state conditions and a nominal (cosine) flux shape throughout the core.

-The fundamental principles of this work can largely be found in: Nuclear Systems I: Thermal Hydraulic Fundamentals, N.E.
+The fundamental principles of this work can be found in: Nuclear Systems I: Thermal Hydraulic Fundamentals, N.E.
 Todreas and M.S.
 Kazimi, 2011 (2nd edition).
 (ISBN: 9781439808870)

 ## Getting Started